FS-AI/FS-AI_ADS-DV_CAD/README.md

 This repository contains CAD data for the IMechE FS-AI ADS-DV for release to participating teams.

-The CAD provided is a subset of the whole vehicle CAD and is intended for sensor installation and vehicle dynamics modelling purposes.
+The CAD provided is a subset of the whole vehicle CAD and is intended for sensor and / or compute hardware installation and vehicle dynamics modelling purposes.

-In particular teams wishing to fit additional sensors to a shared IMechE ADS-DV must use this CAD data to gain approval for their installation design.
-(See section 'Additional Sensor Mounting CAD Submission and Approval' below).
+In particular teams wishing to fit additional sensors and / or compute hardware to a shared IMechE ADS-DV must use this CAD data to gain approval for their installation design.
+(See section 'Additional Sensor and Compute Mounting CAD Submission and Approval' below).

 This CAD data remains Copyright IMechE 2020 and must not be uploaded to alternate public access web / cloud locations.
 This is both to protect copyright and to ensure there is one 'official' source for CAD data that may be up-issued by the IMechE as necessary.
 Local clones are encouraged to make it easy for updates to be pulled from the upstream repository using Git.